h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

 **classification**

-    Checkbox indicating whether the dependent variable is to be treated as a factor or a continuous variable.
+    Check box indicating whether the dependent variable is to be treated as a factor or a continuous variable.

 **validation**